baychub/cb-gsg/getting-started.md

 3. Try placing a tag some distance away or under a thick piece of metal to simulate exiting, and see how the display changes for that tag's EPC number.

 ### Assign an alias name to a sensor
-Each RSP sensor and its antennas has an ID, e.g., RSP-150994-0 and RSP-150994-1.
-Those aren't very meaningful, so you can add a human-readable alias like "Store1-East-Exit".
+An RSP sensor and its antennas has an ID, e.g., RSP-150994-0 and RSP-150994-1.
+Those aren't very meaningful names, so you can add a human-readable alias like "Store1-East-Exit".
 To add an alias:
 1. Step 1 of task.
 	[insert pic as needed]
 3. Step 2 of task.
-4. Step 3. of task.
+4. Step 3 of task.

 ## Viewing RFID data in Other Ways
 You've now used the RSP web portal to see a sample of some of the platform's capabilities.
 In this section, you'll use some RSP building blocks of data that can be part of your own RFID solution: